de-mo/rust_ev_verifier_lib/README.md

 ## Introduction

-This application implements a Verifier for the E-Voting system of Swiss Post.
+This crate is the main library and the console application for the E-Voting system of Swiss Post.

 It is based on the specifications of Swiss Post, according to the following document versions:

 - [Crypo-primitives](https://gitlab.com/swisspost-evoting/crypto-primitives/crypto-primitives), version 1.3.0
 - [Verifier](https://gitlab.com/swisspost-evoting/verifier/verifier), version 1.4.0